McAllen Workers Compensation Lawyers

 Over the years, we have received numerous inquiries from McAllen injury victims about how workers comp works, so we will attempt to address some of the most common questions we receive.

-If you have any questions that pertain to your workers comp claim, don’t hesitate to reach out to a McAllen work comp attorney at J.A.
+If you have any questions about your workers’ compensation claim, don’t hesitate to contact the qualified McAllen work comp attorney at J.A.
 Davis & Associates, LLP.

-While the eligibility standards for each program vary, the two don’t overlap: SSDI is a federal program, while workers comp programs are run by individual states.
+While the eligibility standards for each program vary, the two don’t overlap: SSDI is a federal program, while individual states run workers comp programs.

-Another question we commonly receive is whether you can later file an additional claim for a similar but separate injury in the future.
-While there is no law preventing accident victims from recovering damages for a re-injury, it can be harder to win sufficient damages.
+Another common question is whether you can later file an additional claim for a similar but separate injury in the future.
+While no law prevents accident victims from recovering damages for a re-injury, it can be harder to win sufficient damages.

-You will need to prove, for example, that your new injury arose from a completely separate incident or that it was worsened through duties performed on the job.
+For example, you will need to prove that your new injury arose from a completely separate incident or that it was worsened through duties performed on the job.

-Depending on your circumstances, you may be eligible for personal injury compensation.
-In most cases, you can’t sue your employer directly unless he or she was egregiously negligent with your safety or purposefully caused your injuries.
+Depending on your circumstances, you can file a personal injury claim.
+In most cases, you can’t sue your employer directly unless they were egregiously negligent with your safety or purposefully caused your injuries.

-However, if a third party, such as the manufacturer of a defective product that injured you, is responsible for your McAllen workplace injury, you might be able to seek injury compensation.
+However, suppose a third party, such as the manufacturer of a defective product that caused your injuries, is responsible for your McAllen workplace injury.
+In that case, you can seek injury compensation.
 Personal injury claims often provide more compensation to victims than work comp benefits.

-For some, the process of filing for workers comp benefits is daunting.
-But if you team up with an attorney, you won’t be alone when you file a claim.
-You’ll have a qualified and experienced legal ally backing you up.
+For some, the process of filing for benefits is daunting.
+But if you team up with our Hidalgo County attorneys, you won’t be alone when you file a claim.
+You’ll have our qualified and experienced workplace injury lawyers backing you up.
+We know a thing or two about personal injury lawsuits.

-To help ensure you promptly receive a complete set of benefits, contact a McAllen workers comp lawyer at J.A.
-Davis & Associates, LLP today.
-Call us at 210-732-1062 or head to the bottom of this page to fill out our online contact form to schedule a free consultation.
+To help ensure you promptly receive a complete set of benefits, contact our dedicated team at J.A.
+Davis & Associates, LLP, today.
+Call us at (956) 994-0565 or 210-732-1062.
+You can also head to the bottom of this page to fill out our online contact form to schedule a free consultation.